-In addition to the previous requirements students must complete the professional courses listed below.
+In addition to the previous requirements students must complete the professional courses listed below in order to graduate with a Bachelor of Science Degree in Public Health with a major in Environmental Health Sciences.

-NOTE: Field trips and practical field training are required parts of the professional curriculum and students are advised that they must bear the costs associated with these activities.
+Note: Field trips and practical field training are required parts of the professional curriculum and students are advised that they must bear the costs associated with these activities.